FriendsInGlobalHealth/atomfeedfilters/README.md

 How to Use
 ----------
-Include the filter strategy component name in the ﻿feedFilterBeans array of the atomfeed configuration on the client machine.
+Include the filter strategy component name in the ﻿feedFilterBeans array of the atomfeed configuration on both the parent and child instances.
 Available filter strategy names are listed below.

 * _atomfeedFilters.LocationBasedFilterStrategy_ : Filters visits, encounters, and obs based on configured location table fields with default fields being county_district and name.